jupyterlab/jupyterlab-monaco/README.md

 - [ ] Hook up as an abstract editor?
 Or at least as another default editor
 - [ ] Websocket connection is not secured (to check)
-- [ ] socket connection is never closed - even when the file editor is closed
-   But a new websocket is created each time a file is (re)opened
-   => we multiply the number of server instance (for the Python LS example)
-   & => reopening a previously opened file results in an unusable editor
-  Note: Can we get inspiration from the terminal code?
 - [ ] Better theme integration with JLab
 - [ ] Add ability to open a console link to the file (like the classical editor)